 Student Conduct Record: This portion of the application asks if you have been disciplined by a member of the Student Life Division (a Dean or Resident Director) for an infraction of campus regulations and if yes to explain the circumstances).
 If you are not approved by student life, you can appeal directly to the Off-Campus Programs Office.

-Program waiver: The program waiver is an important document that outlines both the risk and responsibilities of both the student and the college.
+Program waiver: The program waiver is an important document that outlines both the risk and responsibilities of both the student and the university.
 Please read this document carefully and check to acknowledge that you have read and consent to its terms.
 Click "Review and Save" to move on.

 Essay questions: Please answer these questions completely, the semester director will use your answers to get to know you a bit better as they make decisions related to your participation in the off-campus semester.